Wow. This ended up being a real challenge.

 #88 Tokimeki☆Climax – Uzamaid

 Speaking of songs that are way catchier than they have a right to be.
-Uzamaid‘s “Tokimeki Climax” is a goofy song about working out, set to visuals of Tsubame and Misha doing just that with varying degrees of success.
-Of course aided by the ever-loyal ferret Kumagoro.
+Uzamaid‘s “Tokimeki Climax” is a goofy song about working out, set to visuals of Tsubame and Misha doing just that.
+With varying degrees of success and of course aided by the ever-loyal ferret Kumagoro.
 Goofiness is not the song’s only appeal, however.
 The build-up eventually explodes and the song becomes genuinely great to listen to.

 #87 My Pace de Ikimashou – Yuru Yuri

 I can’t get this song out of my head please send help.